 Discovering Kidepo Valley National Park has become easier with the availability of flights by operators like Aerolink and Kampala Executive Aviation.
 The flight from Entebbe to Kidepo Valley National Park takes approximately an hour with set departure times at 12:30 pm.
 It’s important to note that flights may stop at Pakuba or Bugungu Airstrips in Murchison Falls National Park to pick up other passengers heading to Kidepo Valley National Park.
 All scheduled flights require a minimum of four passengers, so if you are not a group of four, you may have to pay for the extra seats.
 Although weather can cause flight delays, communication is always provided.

 Scheduled flights to Kidepo Valley National Park are available on Wednesdays, Fridays, and Sundays.
 Therefore, planning a 3-day, 4-day, or longer trip should be based on these days.
 Charter flights are also an option for those who prefer a more flexible travel schedule, but come with an added cost.
-With Trek Africa Tours, we can tailor-make a package that suits your budget and preferences, with expert safari consultants available to respond to your inquiries within 30 minutes.
+With Trek Africa Expeditions, we can tailor-make a package that suits your budget and preferences, with expert safari consultants available to respond to your inquiries within 30 minutes.

 While trips to Kidepo Valley National Park can be undertaken throughout the year, the best time to visit is during the drier months of July, August, September, and December-January.
 During this time, the animals tend to come out and stay near water sources, providing excellent opportunities for wildlife viewing.
 Additionally, the dry weather makes the roads easier to navigate, compared to the muddy and slippery roads during the wet season.